bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 #undef ENABLE_EVENT_CENTER_ON_RECEIVE_GLOBAL_EVENT
 };
 ```
 If you don't need some interfaces, you can just not include the corresponding inl file.
-However, EventCenterDataInterfacesInclude.inl is necessary.
+However, EventCenterDataInterfacesInline.inl is necessary.